ovh/docs/pages/cloud/private-cloud/vmware_vsan_disk_format_upgrade/guide.en-gb.md

 **Last updated 17th January 2023**

+## Objective

 **This guide will show you how to update the format of your vSAN disks**

-## Objective

-The aim of this guide is to explain how vSAN fault domains work and how they are implemented.

 ## Requirements